Restaurants

 IKAITZ (Gros)

 This charming small family restaurant is located on a bustling street in the trendy Gros neighborhood.
 Argentinian chef Gustavo Ficoseco, in love with the Basque Country, knows perfectly well how to bring out the juiciness and colors of traditional Basque dishes when serving.
-See more details about Ikaitz.
+Just look at the dishes like warm salad with lobster and mollusks, brochette of… See more details about Ikaitz.

 ZAZPI (Old Town)